Science

 Implementation

+At Durrington Infants we use White Rose Science Materials to support delivery of the National Curriculum for Science.
 Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all pupils are capable of achieving high standards in science.
 Our science curriculum aims to bridge the link between subjects through by including the study of significant individuals over time whilst highlighting the nature of science knowledge.
-Typically, children at Durrington Infants will be taught science each week for a 1.5 hrs.
-This allows time for the incremental acquisition of skills and knowledge and time to address mis-conceptions.

 Our whole school approach to the teaching and learning of science involves the following;